 As more families choose remote online learning – virtual school, further school reorganization may need to take place during the month of September.
 If changes are necessary, student class placement and staffing changes may be required.
 In that case, families will be communicated to promptly via email this week.

-Currently, we are limiting the number of visitors to St. Gabriel CES.
+Currently, we are limiting the number of visitors to St. Peter CES.
 Essential visitors will be permitted only.
 Any individuals, aside from employees and students should call ahead for approval to enter the school.
 Consideration for the use of electronic alternatives and/or other non-physical means as alternatives to on-site visits will be prioritized.

 Please note that parents/guardians will not be allowed to drop-off items during the day unless it is an emergency, nor will they be able to pick up their child/ren up at the Main Office unless arranged in advance.